deployo/deployo.github.io/content/docs/ssh_keys.md

 ## Servers with Keys

-Here you have a list og SSH keys connected to a server, this key will be used to connect to your server alongside with the user that is configured in the configuration for that server.
+Here you have a list of SSH keys connected to a server, this key will be used to connect to your server alongside with the user that is configured in the configuration for that server.
-You can load the keys to see the public key and a cnvenient command for quickly [adding that key to your server]({{< relref "#adding-a-generated-private-key-to-your-server" >}}).
+You can load the keys to see the public key and a convenient command for quickly [adding that key to your server]({{< relref "#adding-a-generated-private-key-to-your-server" >}}).

 ## Servers without Keys